Okpainmo/Okpainmo/README.md

 - An avid learner.
 - An exceptionally gifted, talented and flexible(highly adaptive) senior software engineer with a passion for startups.

 - I build full-stack web-based systems, mobile applications, and Web3/Blockchain systems.
-I also work as a cloud admistrator with some considerable amount of DevOps expertise.
+I also work as a cloud admistrator with DevOps expertise.
+  Basically, I'm a product-driven engineer with expertice that covers the whole software engineering lifecycle - from fullstack engineering, to cloud provisioning and deployments, and finally DevOps.

-- Tools I'm familiar with: Typescript/NodeJs/ReactJs/NextJs/React Native, Solidity, Rust and Python/Django And a WHOLE lot more.
+- Tools I'm familiar with: Typescript/NodeJs/ReactJs/NextJs/React Native, Solidity, Rust and Python/Django, AWS, And a WHOLE lot more.